• E-Commerce

 1. Open your internet browser and go to images.google.com.

-2. Click on the camera icon in the search box.
+2. Click on the camera icon for the choose search image box.

-3. Drag/upload an image file from your folders or enter a link and click search.
+3. Drag/upload an image file from your folders or simply paste image link and click search.

-You can also reverse search a picture you found on Google images.
+You can also reverse search a picture you found on Google image search.
 Here’s how to do so:

 1. Open images.google.com and enter a keyword.